2023 Most Popular Psychology Bachelor's Degree Schools in South Carolina

 About 84% of the students majoring in psychology at the school are women while 16% are male.

 Winthrop University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the city of Rock Hill, Winthrop is a public school with a moderately-sized student population.
+Located in the city of Rock Hill, Winthrop is a public school with a medium-sized student population.

 Of the 82 students majoring in psychology at Winthrop, 10% are male and 90% are female.

 Claflin University ranked #7 on this year’s Most Popular Psychology Bachelor’s Degree Schools in South Carolina list.
-Located in the town of Orangeburg, Claflin is a private not-for-profit college with a small student population.
+Located in the distant town of Orangeburg, Claflin is a private not-for-profit college with a small student population.

 About 83% of the students majoring in psychology at the school are women while 17% are male.